 An unsafe condition exists that requires the immediate adoption of this AD without providing an opportunity for public comments prior to adoption.
-The FAA has found that the risk to flightcrews justifies foregoing notice and comment prior to adoption of this rule because the simultaneous loss of thrust control on both engines, due to malfunction of the engine's control system hydromechanical unit due to undispersed Kathon FP 1.5 biocide contaminating and restricting the movement of internal parts, could result in failure to climb on takeoff, a forced off-airport landing, or an unacceptably high flightcrew workload.
+The FAA has found that the risk to the flying public and flightcrews justifies forgoing notice and comment prior to adoption of this rule because the simultaneous loss of thrust control on both engines, due to malfunction of the engine's control system hydromechanical unit due to undispersed Kathon FP 1.5 biocide contaminating and restricting the movement of internal parts, could result in failure to climb on takeoff, a forced off-airport landing, or an unacceptably high flightcrew workload.
 In addition, the compliance time for the required action is shorter than the time necessary for the public to comment and for publication of the final rule.
-The FAA acknowledges that it prohibited most operations of airplanes covered by this AD, by emergency order dated March 13, 2019, a copy of which is in the docket for this rulemaking.
-However, that order allows these airplanes to be operated without carrying passengers, for specific purposes such as repairs, alterations, maintenance, and production flight testing.
-Therefore this rule must be issued immediately, to ensure the safety of the flightcrews conducting such flights.
+Therefore this rule must be issued immediately, to ensure the continued safe operation of these airplanes.
 Accordingly, notice and opportunity for prior public comment are impracticable and contrary to the public interest pursuant to 5 U.S.C.
 553(b)(3)(B).
 In addition, the FAA finds that good cause exists pursuant to 5 U.S.C.
 553(d) for making this amendment effective in less than 30 days, for the same reasons the FAA found good cause to forgo notice and comment.